Crystals

 History

-The ancient Mayans, with their complex culture, clearly employed crystals in ritual.
-Impressive crystal skulls have been discovered in archaeological digs.
+• The ancient Mayans, with their complex culture, probably employed crystals in ritual.
+Impressive crystal skulls have been discovered but their provenance is the subject of debate.

 Many ancient stone sites were built on or near geological faults, where rocks undergo great pressures and crystal structures abound.
 These sites are known for their powerful energetic properties.